Foreigners can access subsidized Swiss healthcare once they become official residents and join a scheme for health

 - pensioners who draw a pension exclusively in an EU or EFTA state;

 - cross-border workers who have insurance coverage in another EU or EFTA state;

 - students who are temporarily resident in Switzerland and have comparable insurance;

-- staff of international organisations, embassies and consulates.
+- staff of international organizations, embassies, and consulates.